scr1ttyy/scr1ttyy.github.io/Writeups/HackTheBox/Pandora/Pandora.md

 ![Webpage Port 80](../imgs/Pandora/webpage_port80.png)

 Looking around the webpage, there is not much we can do.
-We can also look at the web technologies running on the web server by using the Firefox plugin, [Wapplayzer](https://www.wappalyzer.com/).
+We can also look at the web technologies running on the web server by using the Firefox plugin, [Wappalyzer](https://www.wappalyzer.com/).

 ![Webpage Tech](../imgs/Pandora/webpage_webTech.png)

-There is also not much of new information we found using `wapplayzer`.
+There is also not much of new information we found using `wappalyzer`.
 Let's try to look at the source code of the webpage.

 ![Assets](../imgs/Pandora/assets_dir_webpage_port80.png)